sbmpost/AutoRaise/README.md

     a) setup configuration files, see above ^
     b) cp AutoRaise.app /Applications/
-    c) run AutoRaise.app (and allow Accessibility access if asked)
+    c) run AutoRaise.app (allow Accessibility access if asked)
     d) either stop AutoRaise via "Activity Monitor" or read on:

 To toggle AutoRaise on/off with a keyboard shortcut, paste the AppleScript below into an automator service workflow.
-Then bind the created service to a keyboard shortcut of your own choice via System Preferences|Keyboard|Shortcuts.
-This also applies for AutoRaise.app in which case "/Applications/AutoRaise" should be replaced with "/Applications/AutoRaise.app"
+Then bind the created service to a keyboard shortcut via System Preferences|Keyboard|Shortcuts.
+This also works for AutoRaise.app in which case "/Applications/AutoRaise" should be replaced with "/Applications/AutoRaise.app"

 Applescript: